Fliplet/fliplet-cli/docs/Data-integration-service.md

 # be removed from the Fliplet Data Source when the column value is not null.
 # Uncomment the following line to enable the feature.
 # delete_column: deletedAt

+# Define which (optional) post-sync hooks should run on the data source data when received
+# by Fliplet servers.
+Hook types are "insert" and "update"
+run_hooks:
+#  - "insert"
+#  - "update"
 ```

 Once you have a configuration file like the one above saved on disk, starting the agent is as simple as running the `start` command from your shell.
 While you are setting up the configuration we also suggest using the `--test` option to perform a dry run and test out the integration without actually sending data to Fliplet servers: